-COC should have sufficient funds to house an applicant before issuing a voucher.
-If funds are insufficient to house the family at the top of the waiting list, COC must wait until it has adequate funds before it calls another family from the list [HCV GB p.
+The PHA should have sufficient funds to house an applicant before issuing a voucher.
+If funds are insufficient to house the family at the top of the waiting list, the PHA must wait until it has adequate funds before it calls another family from the list [HCV GB p.
 8-10].

-Prior to issuing any vouchers, COC will determine whether it has sufficient funding in accordance with the policies in Part VIII of Chapter 16.
+Prior to issuing any vouchers, the PHACOC -will determine whether it has sufficient funding in accordance with the policies in Part VIII of Chapter 16.

-If COC determines that there is insufficient funding after a voucher has been issued, COC may rescind the voucher and place the affected family back on the waiting list.
+If the PHA determines that there is insufficient funding after a voucher has been issued, the PHA may rescind the voucher and place the affected family back on the waiting list.